-- Closing Available/Value date balance: - The value date balance (balance for interest payment purposes) available to an account-holder on the date of the statement. - Corresponds to Field 64 in the SWIFT MT940/950. - Closing Booked/Closing balance (booking balance): - Balance after the booking date, includes all booked transactions (regardless of value date). - Corresponds to Field 62 in the SWIFT MT940/950. - Forward Available/Future value date balance - Value date range in the future - Corresponds to Field 65 in the SWIFT MT940/950. - Interim Available/Interim value date balance - Interim value date balance calculated during the day, may change. - Corresponds to Field 64 in the SWIFT MT941. - Interim Booked/Interim booking balance - Interim booking date calculated during the day, may change. - Corresponds to Field 62 in the SWIFT MT941. - Opening Booked/Opening balance (booking balance) - Opening balance, equates to the closing balance from the previous report. - Corresponds to Field 60 in the SWIFT MT940/950.
+- Closing Available/Value date balance: - The value date balance (balance for interest payment purposes) available to an account-holder on the date of the statement. - Corresponds to Field 64 in the SWIFT MT940/950. - Closing Booked/Closing balance (booking balance): Balance after the booking date, includes all booked transactions (regardless of value date). - Corresponds to Field 62 in the SWIFT MT940/950. - Forward Available/Future value date balance Value date range in the future.
+Corresponds to Field 65 in the SWIFT MT940/950. - Interim Available/Interim value date balance Interim value date balance calculated during the day, may change.
+Corresponds to Field 64 in the SWIFT MT941. - Interim Booked/Interim booking balance Interim booking date calculated during the day, may change.
+Corresponds to Field 62 in the SWIFT MT941. - Opening Booked/Opening balance (booking balance) Opening balance, equates to the closing balance from the previous report.
+Corresponds to Field 60 in the SWIFT MT940/950. - AOS: Information/Information balance Equates to a balance that is not relevant to the booking and is used by some financial institutions for information purposes.